-Diversity And Inclusion - A Practical Guide To Developing An Effective Strategy
+Diversity And Inclusion - Developing An Effective Strategy

-Diversity and inclusion are two words that more often than not go hand in hand and rarely do those of us within HR think of one without the other.
+For those in HR, diversity and inclusion (D&I) are two concepts that almost always go hand in hand.
 But what does each signify, and how do we perceive the crucial differences between the two?

 Why is diversity and inclusion (D&I) important?

-The compelling case for improving D&I has gradually built up, mainly spurred on by social injustice.
-What’s more, companies are starting to recognise it as a source of competitive advantage.
-Recent research has shown that organisations with the highest ethnic diversity are more creative, productive, and higher performing than their competitors, so it’s more important than ever those businesses examine both diversity & inclusion, within their people management policies and procedures.
+The strong justification for enhancing D&I has gradually been built up and largely spurred on by social injustice.
+Companies are beginning to recognise it as a source of competitive advantage.
+Recent research has shown that organisations with greater ethnic diversity are more creative, productive, and higher performing than their competitors.
+So, it is crucial for modern businesses to examine both diversity and inclusion in their people management policies and practises.

 What do we mean by diversity?

-In the past diversity was often thought of as merely an organisational issue of either gender, race or sexual orientation, but today we see the term evolve into something much broader.
-Forward-thinking companies are now working to build a workforce that includes a wide range of human experience representing different ages, cultures, skills, general life experience and even mindsets.
-These more diverse companies are better positioned to attract top talent, improve employee satisfaction, decision making, and most importantly market orientation, all of which feeds into a beneficial cycle of increasing returns.
+Diversity was previously viewed only as a matter of gender, ethnicity, or sexual orientation.
+However, today’s forward-thinking companies are aiming to create a workforce that includes a wide range of human experiences representing all ages, cultures, skills, general life experiences and mindsets.
+Companies with greater diversity are in a better position to attract top talent, increase employee satisfaction, make smarter decisions, and most importantly focus on market orientation.
+All of which is feeding into a beneficial cycle of increasing returns.

-Consequently, if a diverse business is made up of lots of different types of people from various backgrounds and experiences, and they are properly represented throughout the company at all levels, how do they ensure they are also inclusive?
+Therefore, if a diverse business is made up of a variety of backgrounds and experiences, and are appropriately represented throughout the organisation, how do they best ensure inclusivity at all levels?

 Inclusion is not the same

-Although diversity and inclusion are often used synonymously, if we look again at its dictionary definition, inclusivity is correctly defined in its simplest terms as “including everyone”, and again within the workplace, it should be precisely that.
+A closer look at inclusivity's dictionary definition reveals that it is appropriately defined as "including everyone" and again within the workplace, it should be precisely that.
 A genuinely inclusive workplace offers a culture and environment that provides everyone with an equal chance to participate.

 Inclusion is about how a company actively includes its diverse workforce.
-If that doesn’t happen, they run the risk of alienating different individuals and creating an atmosphere which, unintentionally, causes stress.
-All human beings need to experience a sense of belonging to thrive, and we do well if we feel secure and understood.
+When this isn’t put into place, they run the risk of alienating different individuals and creating an atmosphere which, unintentionally, causes stress.

-At work, this translates into being our authentic selves, being part of an inclusive culture in which every person feels they are listened to and that they belong without needing to conform or leaving their real personalities at home to succeed.
-The fulfilling of fair policies and procedures allow a diverse business to support their staff and help them reach their full potential no matter their circumstances or background.
+To thrive, all individuals must feel a sense of belonging to succeed within their roles.
+This translates into being their authentic selves, being part of an inclusive culture in which every person feels they are listened to and that they belong without needing to conform.
+The fulfilling of fair policies and procedures allow a diverse business to support its employees and help them reach their full potential, no matter their circumstances or background.

-We’re all aware that diversity and inclusion are intrinsically linked, and despite being consistently referred to as a ‘package’, they are dependant on each other and don’t work exclusively.
-Inclusion is a conscious effort made to support diversity.
-Or, in other words, if diversity invites you to the party, then inclusion makes sure you genuinely enjoy it and want to stay.
+We’re all aware that diversity and inclusion are intrinsically linked, and despite being consistently referred to as a ‘package’, they are inextricably intertwined and don't function well independently.
+In other words, diversity invites the individual in, and inclusion ensures they enjoyment and motivation to stay.

 In our guide, “Diversity And Inclusion - A Practical Guide To Developing An Effective Strategy”, we’ve compiled a list of easy to action steps that will ensure diversity and inclusion are both promoted and supported within your organisation.